LethalCompanyCommunity/ModdingWiki/docs/extras/faq.md

 ### Isn't modding the game cheating? {docsify-ignore}

-As long as you are using mods **only in private lobbies**, you won't be cheating.
-If you are using them in public lobbies, you are subject to reports/bans.

-?> **Most mods automatically disable joining public lobbies, but please be careful.**
+!> The use of mods that interfere with gameplay inside public lobbies is forbidden by the developers and can result in a ban.
+Please keep mods contained to private lobbies. **Most gameplay-changing mods automatically disable joining public lobbies, but please be careful.**

 ### Where can I get mods? {docsify-ignore}